 From the Minister

-It is my pleasure to present Invest in Canada’s 2020-21 Departmental Plan, which provides an outline of its strategy to meet their priorities and results over the coming year.
+I am pleased to present Invest in Canada’s 2022-23 Departmental Plan, which outlines its strategy to meet its priorities and results over the coming year.

 The Honourable Mary Ng